City of Taylor Tax Department – Frequently Asked Questions

 What is the Wayne County EPA levy and when does it expire?
 The EPA levy is part of the Winter tax bill, and is a federal court ordered millage to pay for EPA mandated sewer improvements in the Downriver area, including Taylor.
 The levy is paid to Wayne County to cover bonds issued by the County to pay for the sewer improvements.
 The EPA levy will expire when the bonds are paid off in approximately the year 2028.

 When will the voted millage that appears on the Summer tax bills expire?
-The one (1) mill that was authorized by the voters in May, 1996 for twenty (20) years will expire after the July 1, 2015 levy.
+The one (1) mill that was authorized by the voters in May, 1996 for twenty (20) years and expired after the July 1, 2015 levy.

 What should I review on my tax bill?
 You should look over the entire bill, but pay particular attention to the Homestead Qualified percentage and the taxable value.
 If you own and occupy your own house, make sure that you are receiving a 100% Homestead percentage.
 Also, your taxable value increase should not have exceeded the rate of inflation, unless you purchased your property last year or had new construction on your property.
 Contact the Assessor’s office at 734-287-6550 for any questions regarding assessments or taxable value.
 Always be sure to pay the correct amount on the correct parcel with an original tax bill.